 Stop human sacrifice, and you deal a fatal blow to the slave trade, which you render raiding an unprofitable game."

-Sadly, slavery of Africans still continues in Islamic dominated areas of Africa, and political groups that demand reparations for past slavery are strangely silent about modern-day slavery.
+Political groups in America demanding reparations for past slavery are strangely silent about modern-day slavery.

 Fredrick Ngugi wrote May 5, 2017, Face2FaceAfrica.com: